The slow query log is a record of SQL queries that took a long time to perform.

 A slow query is defined as a query that takes longer than long_query_time to run, by default 10 seconds.
 Microseconds are allowed for logging into file, but not for logging into a table.
 This value can be adjusted dynamically.

-Only non-administrative statements are logged, as well as queries that use indexes.
+By default only non-administrative statements are logged, as well as queries that use indexes.
 It can be particularly useful to include queries without indexes in the log (regardless of time taken), and this is set with the log_queries_not_using_indexes setting.
-Queries on tables containing 0 or 1 row will not be logged.
+Queries on tables containing 0 rows or 1 row will not be logged.

 Slow administrative queries, which include ALTER TABLE, ANALYZE TABLE, CHECK TABLE, CREATE INDEX, DROP INDEX, OPTIMIZE TABLE, and REPAIR TABLE statements, can also be stored by using the --log-slow-admin-statements setting.